WROR-FM: WVBF (1971–1993)

 WKOX and WKOX-FM were acquired by Fairbanks Communications in July 1971.
 After the sale, WKOX-FM became WVBF (also known as the Electronic Mama), as a hybrid top 40/rock station, initially retaining some of the WKOX-FM personalities.
 The call letters officially stood for "Welcome, Virginia Brown Fairbanks", the wife of station owner Richard M. Fairbanks; Richard also had a station named after himself, WRMF in West Palm Beach.
 WVBF improved its signal coverage, targeting the Greater Boston area.
-Some hosts added to WVBF during their early months included Buddy Ballou, John "Big John" Gillis, Bill "BLF Bash" Freeman and Charlie Kendall.
+Some hosts added to WVBF during their early months included Bud Ballou, John "Big John" Gillis, Bill "BLF Bash" Freeman and Charlie Kendall.

 During Fairbanks ownership in the 1970s, WVBF evolved from being a high energy top 40/rock hybrid station in 1971–1972, to becoming a mainstream top 40 station by 1975, and eventually evolved into a hot adult contemporary format over the years.
 WVBF also had many different nicknames in that era, including WVBF FM 105, WVBF Stereo 105, F105 WVBF and The New WVBF Boston 105.

 WVBF debuted a morning show in 1981 hosted by the team of Loren Owens and Wally Brine; eventually joined on-air by character actor/parody musician Tom Doyle, newscaster Lauren Beckham Falcone, traffic reporter Hank Morse and producer Brian "Lung Boy" Bell.
 Loren and Wally would continue to air on the station even with multiple ownership, format and call letter changes until 2019, despite Brine's retirement in 2016.

 In the early 1990s, Delilah was a host on WVBF before she moved to Seattle and entered national syndication.

 WCLB/WKLB (1993–1996)

 On February 12, 1993, citing the growing popularity of country music, WVBF became WCLB, "The Country Club".
 The format change was made in an effort to throw off Greater Media from launching a country format on newly acquired WCDJ (96.9 FM); that station went forward with its format switch, becoming WBCS, anyway.
 Arbitron diary confusion with television station WCVB-TV (as "L" and "V" could read similar in handwriting) led to WCLB changing its call sign to WKLB in 1995.

-In 1995, WKLB was to be sold to Evergreen Media, and was widely expected to become a talk station.
+In 1995, WKLB was sold to Evergreen Media, and was widely expected to become a talk station.
 However, a series of subsequent trades in 1996 placed WKLB under common ownership with WBCS via Greater Media.

-On August 24, 1996, the intellectual property of WKLB "merged" with WBCS, with the newly merged country station utilizing the 96.9 frequency of WBCS along with the WKLB call letters, combining personalities from both stations.
+On August 24, 1996, the intellectual property of WKLB "merged" with WBCS, with the newly merged country station using the 96.9 frequency of WBCS along with the WKLB call letters, combining personalities from both stations.
 Some WKLB personalities remained at the station for the new format, including Loren and Wally.
 The two stations simulcast for eleven days.